 To create the

-sandbox_configuration.xml, use the Export configuration action
+sandbox_configuration.xml, use the Export configuration action on the sandbox.

-that triggers a graph in the sandbox).
+schedule that triggers a graph in the sandbox).